adnan-mayof/Student-Dropout-/README.md

 **Filter by Dropout Status (Yes / No):** <img width="1137" height="142" alt="image" src="https://github.com/user-attachments/assets/5f8864f0-9058-4b1b-bbe5-7441ab24abfd" />

+When you click:

+Yes → You will see which courses have the highest dropout rates and how dropout students are distributed across other factors.

+No → You will see which courses have no or very low dropout and how continuing students are distributed.

-This filter lets you toggle between:
+In other words, the filter lets you toggle between:

 * **Students who dropped out**
 * **Students who continued**